pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPfCluster.md

       docker-compose logs <product-container-name>
       ```

-1. Log in to the PingFederate Administrator Console:
+1. Sign on to the PingFederate Administrator Console:

     | Product | Connection Details |
     | --- | --- |
     | [PingFederate](https://localhost:9999/pingfederate/app) | <ul> <li>URL: [https://localhost:9999/pingfederate/app](https://localhost:9999/pingfederate/app)</li><li>Username: administrator</li><li>Password: 2FederateM0re</li></ul> |

-## Verify Cluster Status
+## Verifying cluster status

-Check the status of the cluster using either or the PingFederate Admin REST API:
+Check the status of the cluster using either the PingFederate Administrator Console or the PingFederate Admin REST API:

 * To use the Administrator Console:

-  1. Log in to the Administrator Console: `https://localhost:9999/pingfederate/app`.
+  1. Sign on to the Administrator Console: `https://localhost:9999/pingfederate/app`.
   1. Go to System --> Cluster Management and click `Cluster Status`.

 * To use the PingFederate Admin REST API, enter: